vraravam/natsumi-browser/README.md

 ### Experiments
 - `natsumi.experiments.compact-bounce`: Adds a bounce effect to the tabs sidebar in compact mode.
-- `natsumi.experiments.resizable-tabs`: Makes tabs horizontally resizable.
-Doesn't work that well though.
+- `natsumi.experiments.compact-urlbar`: Makes the URLbar smaller when not focused.
+- `natsumi.experiments.remove-compact-margin`: Removes browser margin in compact mode.
+Does not work when split view is active.

 ## FAQs
 ### "Mod xyz has a similar look as Natsumi, did they copy you?"